mountaindude/garo-gnm1d-moxa/README.md

 This repository contains code for extracting data from [Garo 1-phase energy meter GNM1D-RS485](http://www.garo.se/en/installation/din-rail-components/energy-meters/energymeter-1p-modbus-rs485).

-The meter expose meter readings via a RS-485 interface.
+The meter exposes meter readings via an RS-485 interface.
 A [Moxa 5630](https://www.moxa.com/en/products/industrial-edge-connectivity/serial-device-servers/general-device-servers/nport-5600-series/nport-5630-16) serial-to-tcp converter is used to make the meter readings available via a TCP port.
 Once the energy data has been extracted it's stored in an InfluxDB time series database.

+Logging is done to console and optionally also disk files.

+Optional features:

-Optionally, info and failure notifications can be sent to a Slack channel.
+- Info and failure notifications can be sent to a Slack channel.
+- Heartbeat messages (in the form of http calls) can be sent to infrastructure monitoring tools.
+- Uptime logging to console, log files and InfluxDB.
+Includes metrics on uptime and memory usage.

 ## Technical details